John Vassall: Later years

 Vassall served ten years of his sentence, in Wormwood Scrubs, Maidstone and Durham prisons.
 He was befriended in prison by social reformer Lord Longford.
 He was eventually released on parole in October 1972.

 He then wrote a memoir, published in 1975 as Vassall: the autobiography of a spy.
 He described it as "a kind of self-justification, not as regards my espionage activities, but as regards my position as a human being, and, perhaps, my ability to make and keep friends in all walks of life".
 Rex Winsbury called the book "[a] cross between Jennifer's Diary [the society column of Queen magazine] and James Bond, ... bewildering both for Vassall's own transparent naivety and social snobbism, ... and for the equally transparent naivety of the British Foreign Office and security forces".
-Hungarian émigré George Mikes similarly concluded that it was Vassall's "vanity, his childish snobbery, his devouring ambition and complete lack of humour that pushed him so deep into the quagmire".
+Peter Martland describes the book as "self-serving".

 Vassall subsequently changed his surname to Phillips, settled in St John's Wood, London, and worked quietly as an administrator at the British Records Association, and for a firm of solicitors in Gray's Inn.
 He died after suffering a heart attack on a London bus in November 1996: it was not until nearly three weeks later that the press became aware of his death.

-Media portrayals
+Assessment

+Commentators have varied considerably in assessing the factors that led Vassall to spy for a foreign power, and the extent to which he acted from political motives, for financial reward, to boost his own self-esteem, or whether he should be seen as primarily a victim of Soviet intrigue and British homophobic prejudice.